-The tuition charge for the 2021–2022 academic year is $26,472 for a student enrolled in eight courses in the M.Div., M.A.R., or S.T.M. degree programs.
-Students who are enrolled in these degree programs for fewer than eight courses at Yale Divinity School will be charged at the rate of $3,309 per course.
-Nondegree students are charged $3,309 per course.
-Ph.D. students who are accepted as nondegree researchers will be billed $1,500 per term.
+The tuition charge for the 2023–2024 academic year is $29,386 for a student enrolled full time (nine credits or more per term) in an M.Div., M.A.R., or S.T.M. degree program.
+The tuition charge for students enrolled in these programs part time (fewer than nine credits per term) is $14,693.
+Nondegree students are charged at the rate of $3,673.25 per course.
+Ph.D. students who are accepted as nondegree researchers are billed $1,500 per term.

-It is expected that students in the M.Div. program will pay tuition for twenty-four courses in order to receive their degree; students in the M.A.R. program will pay tuition for sixteen courses to receive their degree; students in the S.T.M. program will pay tuition for eight courses to receive their degree.
-Except in cases of students who are in a joint-degree program, or whose credits have been accepted for transfer, each student must pay at least the full tuition for a degree regardless of the number of terms in which the student is enrolled.
-Students who transfer credit toward a degree and students who are on the expanded plan will be charged according to the number of credits taken during each term.
+It is expected that students in the M.Div. program will pay full-time tuition for six terms (or the equivalent in part-time tuition) in order to receive their degree; students in the M.A.R. program will pay full-time tuition for four terms (or the part-time equivalent) to receive their degree; students in the S.T.M. program will pay tuition for two terms (or the part-time equivalent) to receive their degree.
+Except in cases of students who are in a joint-degree program or whose credits have been accepted for transfer, each student must pay at least the full tuition for a degree regardless of the number of terms in which the student is enrolled.
+Students who transfer credit toward a degree will be charged according to their enrollment status for the terms needed to complete their degree.
 Students will be charged for all work taken in YDS or the University that is used toward fulfilling the requirements for a degree.

-Also, the University expects all students enrolled at least half-time to have adequate hospital insurance coverage.
+The University expects all students enrolled at least half-time to have adequate hospital insurance coverage.
 As a result, it automatically enrolls such students in Yale Health Hospitalization/Specialty Coverage.
-The annual cost for such coverage is $2,650 for a single student (see Health Services, in the chapter Yale University Resources and Services).
+The annual cost for such coverage in 2023–2024 is $2,894 for a single student (see Health Services, in the chapter Yale University Resources and Services).
 Students with adequate outside coverage may waive Yale Health Hospitalization/Specialty Coverage.

 Change of Degree Fee